Skip to content

 That should do it!

-Enabling the root user account on Ubuntu 24.04 can provide you with powerful administrative capabilities.
+Enabling the root user account on Ubuntu 24.04 gives you powerful administrative capabilities.
 However, it is important to proceed with caution to ensure system security.
 Here are the key takeaways:

 • The root account offers full administrative access and can perform any task on the system.